 Support for enterprise-specific custom transports creation, using the Oracle Service Bus Transport SDK

 Facility to create and configure generic proxy-services that can accept any SOAP or XML message, using generic proxy service templates

-Its industry-leading support for Web services, traditional messaging protocols, and compatibility with legacy and proprietary integration technologies, make Oracle Service Bus an ideal service integration and adaptive messaging solution.
-For more details on The following topics describe concepts related to service integration and adaptive messaging using Oracle Service Bus.
+Its industry-leading support for Web services, traditional messaging protocols, and compatibility with legacy and proprietary integration technologies, make Oracle Service Bus an ideal service integration and message brokering solution.
+For more details on The following topics describe concepts related to service integration and message brokering using Oracle Service Bus.